How do you choose the right pump cover plate for your application?

 Proper Installation and Maintenance Practices

-• Clean and lubricate: Keep the cover plate and associated components clean and properly lubricated as required.
+- Clean and lubricate: As needed, keep the cover plate and related parts clean and properly lubricated.

 Signs of Wear and When to Replace